CloudCannon/documentation/src/collections/_editing_docs/experience/collection-defaults.md

 * `/_staff/_defaults.md` contains defaults for new staff members
 * `/_posts/_defaults.md` contains defaults for new draft posts

-New items created will use these values.
+New items created use these values.
 If the `title` and `name` attributes are present, they are set to the name used when a user creates a file.

-> Looking to set the default values for new array items in front matter?
-Use [Array Defaults](/editing/options/options/#array-defaults) instead.
+> Looking to set the default values for new array items?
+Use [Array Structures](/editing/options/input-options/#array-structures) instead.
 {: .explainer}